 - Enhanced funding to support young people to access life-skills and skills training programs, cultural connection and learning opportunities

 - Addition of counselling to extended health benefits

 - Additional transition workers to help youth and young adults navigate their transition from care successfully

 - MCFD will seek legislative changes to expand program eligibility

 - Introduction of an unconditional monthly income supplement of $1,250 up to age 20

 - The monthly income supplement of up to $1,250 until the young adult's 27th birthday will be maintained for those participating in eligible programming

 Learn more about upcoming youth transitions supports and services in this infographic.

-AgedOut.com is for young adults who were in government care in B.C.
-It's an up-to-date warehouse of information on resources and services available to young adults, and a learning tool to help you feel empowered as you leave care.
+AgedOut.com is for youth and young adults who were in government care in BC.
+It's an up-to-date warehouse of information on resources and services available to young adults and a learning tool to help people feel empowered as they leave care.

 Need help with this information?
 Connect with a worker, friend, or family member.